-Near Columbus Circle, I’ve seen the first skyscrapers from closer, and I was just fascinated about them!
-However, the fact that you can’t see the sky just on a straight line above the street was very strange for me at first.
+Near Columbus Circle, I’ve seen the first skyscrapers from closer, and I was just fascinated by them!
+However, the fact that you can’t see the sky just in a straight line above the street was very strange for me at first.

 The Hudson Hotel in Manhattan

 The Hudson Hotel was really great!
 Thank God, the receptionists noticed straight away, that I’m a bit anxious, and I feel a little bit lost.
 They helped me out and guided me to the bar for a free drink, so I can put myself together.

 As soon as I got my beer, and went outside, on the rooftop terrace to breathe, and process that one of my biggest dreams came true, something strange happened, again!

 I mean, I was just 1 hour into the Manhattan story, and an actor from Hollywood (yes, I have seen him in movies) walked there, and asked me if he can join me.
 Every hour spent on the island made me feel more and more like I’m in a movie myself…

 First evening in Manhattan

 That first evening, with my jetlag, I couldn’t do much, and I admit that I was scared of wandering around in the dark, even though the streets were still super crowded.
 All I did at that time was to go for a walk in the neighborhood, to hunt down a bar for another beer, and that’s it.

 I found an Irish pub – not really Manhattan-style – nearby, where I had a Guinness, which definitely didn’t taste at all like the one in Europe!
 The jetlag was killing me, and I didn’t want to fall asleep on the streets, so I headed back straight away to my hotel.